-Once you have your Articles of Organization and your Operating Agreement in place, you can contact the bank and start the business bank account application process.
+Once you have your Operating Agreement in place, you can contact the bank and start the business bank account application process.
 Keep in mind that you will need an EIN and potentially business licenses too.

 Does Wyoming Recognize Single-Member LLC?

 Yes.
 Wyoming recognizes both single-member and multi-member LLCs.
 Single-member LLCs have the same rights and responsibilities as multi-member LLC, which means asset protection is guaranteed in both cases.

 A lot of Wyoming LLCs will need some kind of business insurance in order to protect LLC assets.
 The business insurance you will likely need includes: general liability insurance and commercial auto insurance.